dfox131/cs639project/README.md

 # cs639project
-Team project for CS 639 Mobile App Development (Fall 2025)
+Team project for CS 639 Mobile App Development (Fall 2025).
+This project focuses on designing and developing an Android application using Kotlin, Jetpack Compose, and Android Studio.

 ## Idea Proposal & Research
 You can read our full Idea Proposal & Research document here: